 "Katrina, I don't think you understand how strong she is.
 She knocked me to the ground when she hit me, and that isn't even the hardest she can hit!"
 Ichabod gave her hand a gentle tug.
 "Please, let's just go home."

 "It WILL get physical and she WILL hurt you!
 Listen to me, please!"
 He grasped at her hand but she was already walking away.
 "Please, Katrina!
-I'm begging you!"
+Stop!"

 "I can do this!
 I don't need to be protected!"
 She sighed and pointed at the road.
 "Go wait at the house, all right?
 I'm sure it'll all turn out fine."

 "No, Katrina!"
-Ichabod looked like he was about to cry.
+Ichabod looked both scared and exasperated.
 "I don't want you getting hurt!"

 "So, if it will make you feel better, you can stand by the side of the road and watch the whole encounter."
 She patted his arm and started back up the incline.

 "Oh… I can't watch…" Ichabod turned around and started to pace.
 "No… I have to watch.
 No… Damn it!"
-He sat down on a fallen tree trunk and started to rock back and forth.
+He sat down on a fallen tree trunk.
 "Damn it, Katrina, why?"
 He looked up at the house.
-The door was open and Hannah was standing on the stoop, having what appeared to be a civilized conversation with Katrina.
+The door was open and Hannah was standing on the stoop, having what appeared to be a civilized conversation with Katrina, much to his relief.

 He cracked his knuckles and stared.

 "What are they saying?"
-Ichabod got up, headed toward the row of trees that lined the edge of the lawn, and crept up to the house.
+He got up, headed toward the row of trees that lined the edge of the lawn, and crept up to the house.

 "…hear from him again."